ADavidBailey/Practice-Bidding-Scenarios/Documents/BridgeWinnersAnnouncement.md

 Once you’ve done this, switch to the BBOalert Shortcuts tab and you’ll see the sections and buttons as shown in the initial graphic above.

+## Using Practice Bidding Scenarios

+The Practice Bidding Scenarios are designed to work at a Practice table.
+They do almost nothing if you're not at a practice table.
+The one thing they do is create some chat.
+Some merely chat the Name of the Scenario.
+Others spit out several lines of chat and even links to an article about the convention.
+To avoid unintentionally sending chat to the Lobby, the chat is initially directed to you.
+If you're practicing with a partner, you should chat to the table.
+If you are practicing with a student, you might want to keep the chat private.
+It's your choice.

-Now, you need to start a Practice Table.
+So start your Practice Table.
 You may use either a Bidding table or a Teaching table.
-I usually use a Bidding table.
+I usually use a Bidding table (the Robots are free).
 Once you start your Bidding table.
-If you just want to watch, put robots in all four seats, click on the bidding scenario, then click Redeal.
-If want to bid, you should sit in the South seat.
+I suggest that to get started, you just watch the robots bid a few hands.
+So, put robots in all four seats, open the BBOalert shortcuts tab (the gray one), click on the bidding scenario you want to see, then click Redeal.
+The Robots bid a little faster than I do.
+So you can fly through a lot hands in a hurry.
+Then, switch to another scenario and Redeal to bid a few more.

+The scenarios are designed for the user to sit in the south seat.
+And, the Randomly rotate deals 180 degrees is selected; so, you'll get to see the scenarios from both opener's and responder's chair.
+So, if want to bid, you should sit in the South seat.
 You should seat your partner or a Robot in the North seat.
 You may seat Robots in the East/West seats.
 Then, open the BBOalert Shortcuts tab and click on a bidding scenario that you want to practice.

-This will configure the Deal source/Advanced Dealer constraints to match your selected scenario.

-Then you should click Redeal.
-Voilà
+When you're seated at the table, you can use the Undo button.
+I often like to try a different bidding approach -- this lets you do that.
+If you've already clicked Redeal and want to go back to the previous board, you can go the the BBO History, select the board, then click the 'hamburger' (☰) in the upper right, and click Export/Upload deal to table.

+## BBO Helper -- Double-Dummy, Par, and Par Contracts

 BBO Helper, another browser extension, adds double-dummy, par, and par contracts to your BBO History panel.
 This is a significant help in assessing your final contract.
 There are a couple of options on how the hands are displayed in the BBO history panel.
 It should look like this:

 <center><img src="./images/BBOalertHistory.png" width=30%></center>

 The ‘hamburger’ (☰) in the upper right allows you to toggle between Pictures of Cards and Hand Diagrams -- you want Hand Diagrams; BBO Helper will not insert the double dummy table for Pictures of Cards mode.
 NOTE: It starts to work when you finish a hand AND the BBO history panel is open.